 - Soil reactivity and site classification in accordance with AS2870.

 - Groundwater and drainage requirements.

-- Design parameters for footing systems such as for raft slabs and piles, including recommendations for allowable bearing capacities and anticipated settlements.
+- Preliminary modelling and selection of design parameters for footing systems such as for raft slabs and piles, including recommendations for management of problem soils, allowable bearing capacities and anticipated settlements.

 - Design parameters for retaining walls and pavements.